SRGSSR/pillarbox-web-suite/plugins/skip-button/README.md

 ## Quick Start

-To get started with this plugin, follow these steps:
+To get started with this component, follow these steps:

 Add the `@srgssr` registry to your `.npmrc` file: